ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 ---
-title: "Temperament: Why there are twelve notes in Western music"
+title: "The circle of fifths: Why there are twelve notes in Western music"
 ---

 The short answer: Because